acadadev/rosrider_doc/05_PARAMETERS/README.md

 By carefully configuring these flags, you can ensure that the ROSRider can work with a variety of motor and encoder configurations, providing flexibility and adaptability in your robotics projects.

+**Understanding Command Timeout**

+The ROSRider employs a command timeout mechanism to ensure safe operation and prevent unintended movement.
+This mechanism monitors the frequency of incoming commands from the host computer.
+If the system fails to receive a command within a specified time frame, it enters a state that restrains movement.

+The `ALLOWED_SKIP` parameter in the ROSRider configuration determines the maximum number of consecutive command cycles that can be skipped before triggering the timeout.
+This value, when multiplied by the inverse of the `UPDATE_RATE` (measured in milliseconds), sets the overall timeout duration.
+For instance, if `ALLOWED_SKIP` is set to 3 and the `UPDATE_RATE` is 20Hz, the timeout duration would be 150 milliseconds.

 **Understanding PWM Frequency**

 - explain pwm frequency and pwm divider